Introduction

 Configure vSEC:CMS Templates

-2 templates will need to be created, one for the USAOffice and one for the UKOffice.
+2 templates will be created, one for the USAOffice and one for the UKOffice.

 USAOffice Template